-What is RCIA?
+What is OCIA?

-Who should attend RCIA?
+Who should attend OCIA?

-RCIA is for anyone who is interested in learning more about the Catholic faith, regardless of whether or not they are certain they would like to join the Church.
+OCIA is for anyone who is interested in learning more about the Catholic faith, regardless of whether or not they are certain they would like to join the Church.
 It is not a commitment to join the Church.

 Our sessions run from mid-September to a few weeks after Easter.
 We meet on Thursday evenings in the Media Room (in the basement of the Cathedral) from 7 – 8 pm.

-There is no charge for RCIA.
+There is no charge for OCIA.

-Sessions are led by our two parish priests and at times, a lay leader. (“Lay” means someone who is not a priest, deacon nor a religious-sister/nun.)
+Sessions are led by our parish priests, deacons, and at times, a lay leader. (“Lay” means someone who is not a priest, deacon nor a religious-sister/nun.)
 Each session will focus on a particular topic which is followed by a time for questions and discussion regarding how to apply this to our lives.
 As followers of Christ, we are a prayerful people and thus, will also pray together.

 Can I attend Mass if I am not Catholic?

 Everyone can attend Mass.
-RCIA students are required to attend Sunday Mass (Saturday 4pm Mass counts for this obligation).
+OCIA students are required to attend Sunday Mass (Saturday 4pm Mass counts for this obligation).
 The Mass is the center of Catholic life and as such, weekly Sunday Mass attendance is prescribed for all Catholics.
 For more information, please see the attachment below.

 May I receive communion if I am not yet Catholic?